Pop-Culture | Posted by Julie Z on 06/14/2011

 I have been an avid fan of Young Adult fiction since the third grade.
 I vividly remember standing in the library check out line with the rest of my class during “Library Time” eagerly digging into my Judy Blume while my classmates palmed their Judy Moody books.
 I think that moment can also be pointed to as the precursor to my reading Anna Karenina in eighth grade when my classmates were reading…well, they weren’t reading.
 But that’s a self-indulgent admittedly pretentious digression.

 I think it’s this deeply ingrained love of YA that caused the low grade rage I felt when reading the recent Wall Street Journal article by Meghan Cox Gurdon.
 It’s worth reading (in that it’s a piece of crap but will make the rest of …

 Awareness | Posted by Julie Z on 04/9/2010

 I didn’t even know what “cutting” was until around middle school when a friend of mine casually called a girl in our grade a “cutter.”
 When I asked her what a cutter was she told me it was a person who cut themselves, usually with razor blades, because they wanted to make a statement to get attention.
 I’m pretty sure she also mentioned that cutters are always goth/emo.
 She was wrong in her assessment of what cutting is, but it’s getting more and more clear where she was steered astray.

 I don’t think cutting is an issue that we’re completely culturally aware of.
-Whereas eating disorders are becoming increasingly understood as exactly that – disorders – rather than strictly ways for girls to get attention or direct results of narcissistic …
+Whereas eating disorders are becoming increasingly understood as exactly that – disorders – rather than strictly ways for girls to get attention …